Koenigseder/hourglass/README.md

 <img src="assets/blender-wireframe.png" width="400">

-All the used 3D printing parts can be found at [here](./assets/models/).
+All the used 3D printing parts can be found [here](./assets/models/).